reedy/ESP32-RevK/revk-user.md

 - Array of three different GPIO for Red, Green, Blue LEDs
 - First and second entry being the *same* GPIO meaning use LED STRIP (if included in managed components).

 There are some defaults, but the flash speed and sequence of colours can be defined by the application.
+Not all applications have this setting.